js318sn-sudo/Day-13_Advanced_SQL_Analytical_Queries/README.md

 ## Conclusion

-This project demonstrates how SQL analytical queries can be used to process structured datasets and extract meaningful insights.
-The implementation of JOIN, GROUP BY, and HAVING helps in understanding relationships between datasets and supports data-driven decision making.
+This project demonstrates how advanced SQL analytical queries can be used to process structured datasets and extract meaningful insights.
+The implementation of JOIN, GROUP BY, HAVING, SUM, COUNT, and AVG helps in understanding relationships between datasets and supports data-driven decision making.